ayub1621/AutoML-Tabular/README.md

-# AutoML Tabular Training and Prediction
+# Tabular Classification Model for Pet Adoption Prediction using Vertex AI Python Client Library

 This program utilizes the Vertex AI Python client library for the training and deployment of a tabular classification model for online prediction.
 The program is implemented in Jupyter Lab notebook.